spaceship-prompt/spaceship-prompt/Troubleshooting.md

 * Install any powerline compatible font like [Fira Code](https://github.com/tonsky/FiraCode) or [others](https://github.com/powerline/fonts).
 * Configure your terminal emulator to [use that font](https://powerline.readthedocs.io/en/master/troubleshooting/osx.html).

-## What's the weird characters infront of sections?
+## What's the weird character in front of a section?

 This is not an issue with Spaceship prompt.
 Spaceship uses Unicode symbols to represent `SPACESHIP_*_SYMBOL` in sections.
 To solve this problem: